AadiXC0DE/Frontend_Interview/2-Machine Coding/React Problems/useThrottle-Hook.md

-# Frontend Interview Prep: useThrottle Hook with Leading and Trailing Flags
+# useThrottle Hook with Leading and Trailing Flags

 ## Introduction